Previous dayApril 26, 2026Next day

 48.2 km---✓ ReviewedUSGS →

-On April 26, 2026, worldwide seismic activity registered a magnitude 4.3 earthquake 220 km NW of Tobelo, Indonesia at 15:52 UTC.
-This was a shallow crustal earthquake, focused at 48.2 km depth.
+The USGS recorded this magnitude 4.3 earthquake 220 km NW of Tobelo, Indonesia at 15:52 UTC on April 26, 2026.
+At a depth of 48.2 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 3.017°, 126.494°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 3.017°N, 126.494°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-26